Microlensing Black Hole Shadows: Characterization of the microlensing signal

 The numerator of the above expression suggests that in the case of the radius of the true shadow smaller than or equal to $\sqrt{2}$ times the Einstein angle (i.e., $R\leq\sqrt{2}\theta_E$), the shift in the center will be along the negative x-axis for all $\xi>0$.
 However, in the case of $R>\sqrt{2}\theta_E$, the shift in the center will be along the negative x-axis for the angular separation greater than equal to $\sqrt{R^2 - 2\theta_E^2}$; otherwise, it would be along the positive x-axis.
 The lensed-center will coincide with the true center for a perfect alignment ($\xi=0$) of the lens with the true shadow.
 This is because, for perfect alignment, each point source on the boundary of the shadow shifts symmetrically; hence, the average position of the point sources at the boundaries would be unaltered.

 In fig.~\ref{fig:lcenter}, we plot the magnitude of $\vv{OC}$, denoted by OC in the figure, with $\xi$.
 A negative value of $OC$ indicates that the lensed center has moved away from the lens due to microlensing.
 On the other hand, a positive value of $OC$ shows the lensed center is on the same side as the lens from the true center.
 A vertical black-dashed line marks the true boundary of the shadow, which is assumed to be of Sgr~A$^*$, at $R = 24.35~\mu$as.
 This figure suggests two important lessons about the location of the center of the apparent shadow.
 First, if the radius of the true shadow is smaller than $\sqrt{2}\theta_E$, the lensed center will always be on the opposite side of the lens from the true center.
 In contrast, there will be a sign change in $OC$ if the radius of the true shadow is greater than $\sqrt{2}\theta_E$.
-The sign change in $OC$ occurs nearby the boundary of the true shadow, which is evident from eq.~\ref{eq:lcenterdetailed}.
+The sign change in $OC$ occurs near the boundary of the true shadow, which is evident from eq.~\ref{eq:lcenterdetailed}.
+Intuitively, this behavior becomes straightforward when we recall that the astrometric shift of any point source at the true boundary of the shadow is always away from the lens.
+This shift increases as $\beta$ increases, reaching its peak at $\beta = \sqrt{2}\theta_E$, and then gradually decreases with further increases in $\beta$.
+Consequently, a lens located outside the true shadow will consistently push all the point sources on the boundary away from the lens, causing an overall shift of the shadow away from the lens.
+This holds true regardless of the size of the shadow relative to the Einstein angle.
+However, for a lens within the true shadow, the shift can be towards the lens when the closer side of the true boundary shifts more than the far side, which is possible only when $R<\sqrt{2}\theta_E$.
 Hence, for lenses with a tiny Einstein angle as compared to $R$, the lensed center will be on the opposite side of the lens from the true center if the lens is outside of the true shadow, whereas it will be on the same side of the lens if the lens is within the true shadow.
 Second, there are angular positions of the lens for which there will be an extreme shift in the center.
 It can be seen from the figure there will be two $\xi$ values for which shift attains extremum values if Einstein angle is smaller than $R$ (specifically $R>\sqrt{2}\theta_E$).
 One extremum is attained when the angular position of the lens is outside of the true shadow, and the other occurs when the lens's angular position is inside the true shadow.